 - 1. Reject any curves that compute a negative height for a DBH of 10 cm or lower. - 2.
 If the b and c coefficients are positive for the Parabola, the Weibull function must not be used. - 3.
 Of the remaining curves, choose the curve with the lowest standard error estimate (S.E.E.) based on volume.
-Refer to Section 4.2.1.1 of the Cruising Manual for possible exceptions.
+If the curve with the lowest SEE volume exceeds 3% over the range of DBHs, then another curve may be used in the compilation.

 Regression equations are calculated for each species within a Timber Type.
 In order to produce regression coefficients, a minimum of 20 sample trees must be used.
 For minor species (less than twenty percent of the unauthorized timber harvest area gross volume) ten trees per curve is acceptable.
 If there are not enough sample trees for a species in a Timber Type, then samples may be grouped together for different species and types using card type E. Where more than one species contributes to a height curve, appropriate, to each species volume constants, as per Appendix 15 are to be applied when calculating the S.E.E. volume.
-Refer to Section 8.4 of the Cruising Manual for a description of the methods of grouping sample trees.
+Refer to Chapter 6 of the Cruising Manual for a description of the methods of grouping sample trees.